Fix an A1466 MacBook air charging circuit after water damage? Challenge accepted!

 To fix a MacBook Air, all you need is…

 … A digital microscope.
 Your eyes won't be really useful with 0.35 mm pitch component and 0.1 mm PCB tracks.

 A good iron solder, flux, tiny 0.3 mm tin solder, solder wick, tweezers, flux-off (I really like the Chemtronics one, but if you're comfortable with pure isopropyl alcohol, keep it).

 You also need a multimeter.
 An oscilloscope is also a good companion to check the power supply and communication lines.
 A hot air gun is also useful to remove tiny SMD components, but you can do without.

-To open the laptop, there is tons of available videos on youtube.
+To open the laptop, there are tons of available videos on YouTube.

 Between the motherboard and the I/O board, there is a flat ribbon cable (it is a shielded multi-layer FPC, no a straight simple cable that connects pin 1 of the motherboard connector to pin 1 of the I/O board).

 The first obvious culprit was the connector: just look at the corrosion!

 These are gold-plated connector.
 Read "100 nanometers gold layer".

 The first thing is to carefully clean this connector.
 I used a 0.7 mm flat screwdriver + flux off to remove most of the corrosion.
 But do not expect to have something clean at the end, gold is gone.
 Changing this connector is possible, but it is a pain.